NEIAAC/chat/README.md

 In our setup we tend to use a group of plugins that are essencial to get the most out of Mattermost throughout our workflows:

 - [mattermost-plugin-boards](https://github.com/mattermost/mattermost-plugin-boards) - This plugin adds a new section to Mattermost that allows users to create and manage boards, lists, and cards views of their tasks, all synced to an in-app calendar page, which essentially removes the need for project management tools external to Mattermost in the team's workflow. **See additional info at the end of this section.**

+- [mattermost-plugin-playbooks](https://github.com/mattermost/mattermost-plugin-playbooks) - This plugin adds a new section to Mattermost that allows users to create and manage playbooks, which are essentially templates for recurring tasks or processes.
+This is useful when there are a lot of repetitive tasks or processes that need to be followed, as it allows these workflows to be standardized, ensuring that everyone is on the same page.
+Playbooks can be used to create checklists, assign tasks, and track progress.

 - [mattermost-plugin-github](https://github.com/mattermost/mattermost-plugin-github) - This plugin adds GitHub integration to Mattermost, we use it to create a channel that keeps track and logs all activity on our repostories, like pull requests, issues, and comments.